-For over 100 years, Providence-Logan Irrigation company water has sub-irrigated the city, watered and grown its many trees and provided relief to culinary supplies by its secondary use of irrigating fields, gardens and lawns.
-River Heights City owns and uses a number of several shares in the company to water the Heber Olson Park.
+For over 100 years, Providence-Logan Irrigation Company water has sub-irrigated the city, watered and grown its many trees and provided relief to culinary supplies by its secondary use of irrigating fields, gardens and lawns.
+River Heights City owns and uses several shares in the company to water the Heber Olson Park, and the old elementary school property.
 It also relies on the canals to carry storm water runoff.
 However, currently the irrigation company has infrastructure problems.
 The old flume needs to be replaced with a new delivery structure.
 Should this source of water cease it will put a greater demand on the city's culinary system.